 For the curious These pages are really intended for those who already have some familiarity with LaTeX.
-But if you have reached this page and are curious, then read this classic LaTeX advocacy, and the opening page here (and for more advocacy about the beauty of the output see here).
-My short introductory guide to the ‘LaTeX Philosophy’ will help give you a clearer sense of what it is all about.
-There is a learning curve: it’s worth it if you work with symbols.
+But if you have reached this page and are curious, then read this classic LaTeX advocacy (and for more advocacy about the beauty of the output see here).
+My quite short introductory guide to the ‘LaTeX Philosophy’ will help give you a clearer sense of what it is all about.

-Learning more It can produce wonderful output, and once you get the hang of it, the basics of LaTeX are simple.
-But it can be a bit of a brute to beat into submission if you want to go beyond basics.
-For help, there is a mass of online documentation, including The Not So Short Introduction to LaTeX and the LaTeX wikibook.
-For (a lot) more there is a 4th edition of Kopka and Daly’s Guide to LaTeX and a giant 2nd edition of The LaTeX Companion.
-While neither is perfect, both are strongly recommended.
-(You can freely download the Companion‘s very useful Chapter 3: Basic Formatting Tools.)
+Learning more For help if you want to go beyond the basics, there is a mass of online documentation, as those “Getting started” links already show.
+But it is perhaps worth highlighting especially The Not So Short Introduction to LaTeX and the LaTeX wikibook.
+And for a lot more, in book form, there is a 4th edition of Kopka and Daly’s Guide to LaTeX and a giant 2nd edition of The LaTeX Companion.
+While neither is perfect, both can be recommended if you want to start making use of the more sophisticated capabilities of LaTeX.

 LaTeX without tears Lyx is a front-end which allows you produce LaTeX documents without actually learning LaTeX.
 You can use it pretty much like a normal (though rather more intelligent) wordprocessor, and so it has a less steep learning curve than Latex.
 In addition Lyx has features which ordinary LaTeX editors lack, such as a document outliner, and change tracking.
 Some swear by it.
 Find out about it here.